DigiBP/digibp-dom/README.md

 ![email3rd](https://user-images.githubusercontent.com/36928393/41068619-9d2ce51c-69ea-11e8-960c-20c8ce6f12ba.PNG)

 #### Digital Assistant/Chatbot
-The chatbot is used to offer the applicants a more personaliyed function like a chatbot where they can apply for the job.
-The link between the chatbot and the job is given by the facebook post where the link is posted with every job description.
-By clicking the link the chatbot opens and the communication can be started as soon as the applicants enters a trigger with an invocation text Ex:“hi”.
+The chatbot is used to offer the applicants a more personalized function like a chatbot where they can apply for the job.
+The link between the chatbot and the job is given by the Facebook post where the link is posted with every job description.
+By clicking the link, the chatbot opens and the communication can be started as soon as the applicants enters a trigger with an invocation text E.g. “hi”.
 The chatbot is then asking for the required information which are then automatically inserted into the Google Sheet for the candidate information.
 The concept used to realize this scenario is an inline intent while capturing values at the end of conversation.
 These values are then transferred to the webhooks and stored in the Google Spreadsheet.

 Example Scenario:
 The chatbot configuration is done with Dialogflow There, sentences are defined which are asked to the user, and the user answers to the questions, which are then fetched by the bot. the answers are scanned and compared to required values in order to make sure that the applicant is not given false information such as a date in a name field.
 To ease this, in our example we defined fix values which should be entered by the applicant to make sure that the process continues.
 In real life of course, the applicant can enter any values in the chat.

 ![dialoghook](https://user-images.githubusercontent.com/36928393/41068660-d0b17538-69ea-11e8-8648-ac16d6dfc4fb.PNG)